hclayton1095/DScapstone/slides.md

 ---

+### Background & Motivation

+- Twitter(X) generates millions of real-time posts expressing public opinion.
+- Investor sentiment can influence short-term stock movements.
+- This project examines whether Twitter sentiment can help predict next-day stock direction.

+---

+### Research Problem

+- Traditional financial indicators do not fully capture rapid shifts in public sentiment.
+- We investigate:
+  - Whether tweet sentiment can be quantified reliably.
+  - Whether sentiment correlates with next-day stock movement.
+  - Whether SVM can convert sentiment into accurate predictions of future stock price.

+---

+### Project Overview

+- Collect tweets referencing major publicly traded companies.
+- Apply multiple sentiment methods (VADER, finVADER, finBERT).
+- Compare automated sentiment to manual labeling.
+- Train an SVM model to predict next-day stock direction.
+- Evaluate with accuracy, precision, recall, F1, and ROC curves.

+---

 ### Sentiment Analysis

 - Sentiment analysis is the process of analyzing text to derive the underlying emotions being expressed in a collection of data.
 - Allows companies to understand how stakeholders ***feel*** about their brand, products, or direction at a large scale.
 - Used across a variety of industries including technology, finance, and retail.

 ---

 ### Twitter(X)'s Role & Advantages for Sentiment Analysis

 - With over 586 million active users, Twitter(X) contains a wealth of user sentiment from all over the globe.
 - Every day, millions of users flock to the site to share their opinions, news, humor, and feelings about a multitude of topics.

 ---